AstraZeneca/runnable/docs/concepts/nodes.md

 ## Dag

 Dag is a composite node which has one branch defined elsewhere.
-It is used to logically seperate the complex details of a pipeline into modular units.
+It is used to logically separate the complex details of a pipeline into modular units.
 For example, a typical data science project would have a data gathering, data cleaning, data transformation, modelling, prediction as steps.
 And it is understandable that these individual steps could get complex and require many steps to function.
 Instead of complicating the parent pipeline, we can abstract the